 So you're out watering your container gardens (OK, so what else is new?).
 It's hot, you're thirsty, and there is cool and lovely water flowing out of the hose.
 You stoop down to get a nice cool drink.
 Wait!
 Here’s the bad news: Your garden hose may be hazardous to your health.
 Many hoses are made of polyvinyl chloride (PVC), which uses lead as a stabilizer.

 When water sits in a hose that uses PVC as a stabilizer, lead can leach into the water in concentrations that, according to tests conducted by Healthy Stuff, can reach significantly higher levels than what's considered safe.
 Lead is an enormous health threat that tragically is particularly hazardous for children under the age of six because it can permanently damage developing brains and nervous systems.

-PVC hoses often carry a warning, required by the State of California: “this product contains a chemical known to the State of California to cause cancer and birth defects and other reproductive harm.”
-Unfortunately this is often on printed either in a microscopic font or on the underside of the label, which you can’t even see until you get the hose home and open it.
-Worse news is that some hoses that leach lead don't even have a warning.
+PVC hoses often carry a warning, for example as required by the State of California: “This product contains a chemical known to the State of California to cause cancer and birth defects and other reproductive harm.”
+Unfortunately, this is often printed either in a microscopic font or on the underside of the label, which you can’t even see until you get the hose home and open it.
+Even worse, some hoses that leach lead don't even have a warning.

-Drink safe hoses can be expensive but there are several that are not much more than most hoses
+Drink-safe hoses can be expensive, but there are several that cost not much more than most hoses

-- Gardeners Supply carries a "Superslim Lightweight Hose that meets NSF drinking-water standards.
-It comes in 25 or 50-foot lengths.
+- Gardener's Supply carries a superslim lightweight hose that meets National Sanitation Foundation (NSF) drinking-water standards.
+It comes in 25- or 50-foot lengths.

-Flexzilla hoses are fabulous too.
-They are lightweight, resist kinking and are incredibly well-made, featuring a special 'o' ring that creates a sea between the hose and the faucet to reduce leaking.
+- Flexzilla hoses are fabulous too.
+They are lightweight, resist kinking, and are incredibly well-made, featuring a special 'o' ring that creates a seal between the hose and the faucet to reduce leaking.